International Study Program (ISP)

 - Cuba (2016, 2019)

-ISP works with university, NGO and secondary school partners whose vast knowledge of the host country and access to sites and resources make for a well-organized program.
+ISP works with university, NGO and secondary school partners whose vast knowledge of the host country and access to sites and resources allow for a diverse program.
 Our partners enable us to stay connected to the overseas communities we visit year after year.
-Though our members are relatively privileged in comparison to their African and Lat in Amer i can peers, Bro/Sis is aware that the youth we meet overseas may never have the opportunity to participate in an ISP or travel outside their country.
+Though our members are relatively privileged in comparison to their African and Latin American peers, Bro/Sis is aware that the youth we meet overseas may never have the opportunity to travel outside their country.
 Long-term partnerships ensure those who help to make ISP an immersed and unique experience also benefit from our visit.

 ISP is life-changing.
 Some of our members have never flown before or crossed an ocean.
-They may have never facilitated a workshop or conducted research, but learn these skills.
+They may have never facilitated a workshop or conducted research.
 They return home understanding that to learn history is to learn about the roots of contemporary society, to examine U.S. policy is to explore the effect of globalization, and to learn about others is to learn more about themselves.

 They renew their appreciation for education and their families and have their social consciousness raised.
 And though we conduct ISP in the African Diaspora, it opens up the entire world to them.
 Our alumni are world travelers with global perspectives who have gone onto to study abroad and work overseas.